robinlitjens/IFRS-Enforcement-Database/README.md

 When using the data, please cite our paper:

-Bissessur, S., Litjens, R., & Ormazabal, G. (2023).
-Measuring IFRS Enforcement Strength.
-New Evidence and Directions for Future Research. https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3940337
+Bissessur, S., Litjens, R., & Ormazabal, G. (2023) Enforcement of Financial Reporting Regulation: Insights From New Data. (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4620424)